-Launch of a Second Year
+Launch of a Third Year

 Welcome to a new year of Kumi Now!
 As you look back at your own year past and forward to the year ahead, we at Kumi Now are doing the same.
-So, first of all, consider letting us know what you thought of the first year of Kumi Now, and what we should do differently in the coming year.
+So, first of all, consider letting us know what you thought of the second year of Kumi Now, and what we should do differently in the coming year.

 Chances are this isn’t your first week of Kumi Now.
 But even if you are a Kumi Now expert, it is a good idea to take this week and review the basics of Kumi Now and how (and why) it all works.
 And if you are new to Kumi Now, then welcome!
 You’ve made a great new year’s resolution.
 Here’s what you can do this week to get started:

 First, get connected: Kumi Now is now on the major social networks.
 Please like and follow!

 Next, follow (or review) the instructions in the Launch Manual.